Momwise

 The Real Secret to Toddler Crafts

 The best valentine crafts toddlers easy or not, are the ones they actually enjoy making.
+Need ideas for older or younger siblings too?
+Check out our Valentine's activities by age guide.
 If your toddler spends 2 minutes on the craft and 20 minutes playing with the glue stick cap, that's still a win.
 The process matters more than the product at this age.

 Displaying Your Masterpieces